josesaribeiro/google_adwords_API_data_download_wrapper/README.md

   if no parameter is sent, it uses the default location(user home directory)
 - Call download_adwords_report senting the parameters : report_name, fields, start_date, end_date, destination_file_path,zip_file

-See data_download_example.py as an example of how to use this wrapper.
+The definition of all avaliable data can be found at: https://developers.google.com/adwords/api/docs/appendix/reports See data_download_example.py as an example of how to use this wrapper.